RROnowic/AnalysisDashboard/README.md

 ---

 ## 📈 6.
 Evaluation Criteria
-We will review your results at 2:30 PM.
 We are specifically looking for:

 Clean Code: Is the code readable, and does it follow "Don't Repeat Yourself" (DRY) principles?

 Independence: Did you find solutions for ambiguous requirements on your own?

-Domain Understanding: How did you handle technical data (e.g., formatting grades and area units)?
+Domain Understanding: How did you handle technical data?

 Trust: Would I feel confident pushing this code to our production environment tomorrow?